 With so many parks and trails to choose from it's hard to pick just one in The Territory, so check out the full list of options to find the one just right for you and your family while you visit.
 You can't go wrong with whatever you pick!

 Down the way utilize the guidance of eNRG Kayaking to take you on a kayak tour of the historic Willamette Falls and get this water-level view of the second largest waterfall by volume in North America.
 Yep, you'll want a picture of that!

-Check out our Fish Finder to locate for you and your friends to have a day on the water based on the season and your fish favorites.
+Check out our fishing guides to locate for you and your friends to have a day on the water based on the season and your fish favorites.
 It's a pretty handy tool if you ask us!

 Make your way around Lake Oswego to see large scale sculptures placed throughout the city via Gallery Without Walls.
 Take your picture next to one and tag us so we can see which one is your favorite.

 See history replicated daily at Philip Foster Farm in Eagle Creek where dedicated volunteers teach kids and visitors alike about the daily lives of the pioneers with interactive activities, including black-smithing.

 Be sure to visit our fully stocked events calendar to see the vast array of theater events throughout The Territory featuring classics and new spins to delight your spirit.